Clovelly – at the heart of your North Devon holiday

 You’ll find souvenir shops where you can buy a range of gifts for friends and family, including bargain-priced books, jewellery, and delicious home-made fudge.

-Before you set off down the street, we recommend that you make the most of your visit by watching the 20-minute audio-visual film telling the village’s fascinating history.
+Before you set off down the street, we recommend that you make the most of your visit by watching the 20-minute film show relating the fascinating history of the village.
 Visitors tell us that it adds hugely to the enjoyment of their visit.

-Suspended from the Visitor Centre ceiling you’ll see a fishing boat unique to Clovelly.
-The ‘Picarooner’, with its shallow draft, rounded bilges and high transom, could get out to sea faster and return earlier on the tide, stealing a march on bigger boats in their pursuit of Clovelly’s tasty herrings, the ‘Silver Darlings’.
+Suspended from the Visitor Centre ceiling you’ll see a fishing boat unique to Clovelly and a faithful replica.
+The ‘Picarooner’, with its shallow draft, rounded bilges and high transom, could get out to sea faster and return earlier on the tide, stealing a march on bigger boats in their pursuit of Clovelly’s tasty herrings. the ‘Silver Darlings’.

 From the Centre you pass craft workshops and the donkey stables, and then down the cobbles into the village.
 Part way down stop off at the New Inn for a tasty lunch or hold on and enjoy one at the Red Lion on the quay.